Cadasta/cadasta-docs/en/08-upload.md

 ![](/assets/import-03.png)

-On the page that follows, you'll be shown some fields that have no corresponding data.
-These messages indicate required fields in the questionnaire that do not have corresponding fields in the data.
+On the page that follows, you'll be shown some messages indicating required fields in the questionnaire that do not have corresponding fields in the data.
 Just click Next to get to the next stage.

 ![](/assets/import-04.png)